Ayotundepaul/Ayotundepaul/README.md

 **`Software Engineer (DevOps/Site Reliability/Cloud)`**

 A seasoned DevOps Engineer and Site Reliability aficionado. 🚀 With years of cultivating infrastructures and ensuring 99.99% uptime, I'm your go-to person for resilient and scalable systems.
-When I'm not optimizing pipelines or tinkering with Kubernetes clusters, you'll find me sipping on cold brew ☕ and leveling up on the latest infrastructure as code tools.
+When I'm not optimizing pipelines or tinkering with Kubernetes clusters, you'll find me sipping on cold brew ☕ and levelling up on the latest infrastructure as code tools.
 Let's ensure your sites stay up, your deployments are smooth, and sprinkle in some fun while we're at it! 🎉 Let's code, collaborate, and ensure continuous uptime together! 🛠️ #InfrastructureIsFun #ReliabilityRocks

 ### 🧰 Languages and Tools